unicef/iogt/questionnaires/superset/README.md

   - can explore json on Superset
   - datasource access on [dataset-used-for-dashboard]

+Be very careful when setting the "datasource access" permission.
+Make sure to choose a dataset you know can be public.
+If you name your public datasets starting with "PUBLIC" it will be easy to not accidentally make a private dataset public.

-### How to Share Dashboard Privately
+### How to Share a Dataset Privately

+As with making datasets public, if you give a specific user access to your dataset then you should assume they can access all its data.

-Anyone with this and "Gamma" role will be able to view the dashboard.
+Anyone with both this role AND "Gamma" role will be able to view the dashboard.
+Anyone with both this role AND higher permissions than "Gamma" will be able to use their higher permissions to access the data, for example through SQL queries.

 - Click "Settings" menu on upper right corner
 - Click on "List Roles" menu item
-- Click on "+" icon to add a new role
+- Click on "+" icon to add a new role and name it clearly, for example "Access to Dataset Survey A_Dataset B_Dashboard Z"
 - Add following permission and save
   - datasource access on [dataset-used-for-dashboard]
-- Assign this role and "Gamma" role to user
+- Assign this role to the user, and the "Gamma" role if they don't already have higher permissions

-### How to Generate the Link to Share
+### How to Generate a Dashboard Link to Share Publicly or Privately

+To create the URL to your dashboard, to share publicly or privately:

 - Open dashboard and click "..." menu on upper right corner
 - Click on "Share" menu item
 - Click "Copy permalink to clipboard"

-### Embedded/Fullscreen View
+To get a fullscreen view or an embeddable view of the dashboard, without Superset menus

 - Open the copied link from previous step
 - Click "..." menu on upper right corner